syselement/ine-notes/icca/README.md

 - Objectives:
   - Explain cloud management concepts
   - Describe the benefits of the cloud and cloud data protection concepts and tools
-  - Explain cloud regulatory compliance, infrastructure protection, identify and access management
+  - Explain cloud regulatory compliance, infrastructure protection, identity and access management
   - Describe cloud "Platform as a Service (PaaS)" and "Infrastructure as a Service (IaaS)"
   - Identify cloud monitoring and automation features, identity vulnerabilities and protection tools
 - In browser hands-on Cloud Lab, open book